 In the late 1990s, the Westabys sold milk from their herd of 80 registered Holstein cows on the conventional market where the pay price rarely resulted in enough income for them to break even.
 “We were losing money every year,” Theresa recalls.
 “Our debt was rising as our income dropped.”

 Since joining Organic Valley, the Westabys have been able to pay down their debts, pay everyday expenses, and pay for long-overdue improvements to their 100-year-old farmhouse and their barn.
 “When the bills come, we’re not as stressed out, and we’re confident we can pay them,” Theresa said.

 “It feels good to be an organic farmer,” Delmar added.
-“If the chemicals you spray on your crops have a skull and crossbones on it, they can’t be good for you.
+“If the chemicals you spray on your crops have a skull-and-crossbones on it, they can’t be good for you.
 With organic farming, I know that the things my children touch on the farm and the food we produce are safe.”